openhealthcare/Covid-19-Reference-Library/content/_data_elements/splunk_111_-_vodafone.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: S
+new: New
 ---
-Raw 111 call data (1 day lag).
+Raw NHS 111 call data (1 day lag).
 Not linkable to other record level sources, broken down by area code.